VisiPics

 VisiPics is a closed-source Windows software designed to identify and manage duplicate or visually similar images on a user's hard drive.
-Developed by Guillaume Fouet (aka Ozone), it is a freeware tool that has been widely used for organizing large image collections by detecting duplicates, including images with different resolutions, formats, or minor edits.
+Developed by Guillaume Fouet (a.k.a.
+Ozone), it is a freeware tool that has been widely used for organizing large image collections by detecting duplicates, including images with different resolutions, formats, or minor edits.
 Released in its initial beta version in 2007.

 Features

 VisiPics scans selected folders to catalog images and applies four image comparison filters to identify visually similar pictures.
 It can detect duplicates across different resolutions, file formats (e.g., JPEG, PNG, RAW), and images with minor cosmetic changes, such as slight color adjustments or cropping.

 Development

 Based on information in the VisiPics help files, it uses various software libraries such as ImageMagick (Magick++ for image loading, decoding, and preprocessing) and ZLibEx.

 Algorithm

 VisiPics uses a proprietary algorithm to detect visually similar images, distinct from common methods like Structural Similarity Index (SSIM) or mean square difference.
 VisiPics’ algorithm detects visually similar images using four comparison filters, optimized for speed and flexibility.
 Key functions of the image similarity search algorithm used in VisiPics: